-SAFETY4RAILS Newsletter will offer a view of the main activities of the project.
-It will be launched in March 2021 at M6 by EOS with an online version available in the web.
-It will have a frequency of twice a year, thus March and September.
-The Newsletter will include:
+SAFETY4RAILS Newsletter aims to offer a view of the main activities of the project.
+It is managed by EOS, with the inputs from the partners, with an online version available in the web.
+It will have a frequency of twice a year, ideally March and September (although flexible).
+The Newsletter should include elements such as: